Updated: Feb 10, 2022

-Twenty of Australia’s leading agriculturalists have been awarded prestigious Nuffield Australia Farming Scholarships for 2021.
+Nineteen of Australia’s leading agriculturalists have been awarded prestigious Nuffield Australia Farming Scholarships for 2021.

 These new Scholars will research innovative global concepts, techniques and systems that will create positive change in their own businesses, communities, and the broader agriculture sector.

 Representing a diverse range of agricultural industries and key topic areas, Scholars will undertake a global study program using a $30,000 bursary, researching their chosen topic across 14 weeks.

 Nuffield Australia CEO and 2013 Scholar, Jodie Redcliffe, said the 2021 Scholars are a cohort who have a shared mindset that change, adaptation and innovation are central to the future growth and sustainability of Australia’s agriculture sector and its businesses.

 “For 70 years, Nuffield Australia has remained committed to ensuring the delivery of high-quality and valuable scholarship programs that drive industry leadership, particularly through periods of adaptation and change,” Ms Redcliffe said.